-Experian’s 2013 credit study found that Millennials tied with Gen Xers for the highest credit utilization rate of any other age group: 37%.
+Experian’s credit study found that Millennials tied with Gen-Xers for the highest credit utilization rate of any other age group: 37 percent.

 However, while Gen X had an average credit score of 653, the average score for Millennials was over 20 points lower.

-Renting an apartment and buying a professional wardrobe after graduation isn’t cheap, but recent grads who maintain some of their frugal college habits (like living with roommates and eating on the cheap) can help them avoid the temptation to charge up a storm.
+It’s no secret renting an apartment and buying a professional wardrobe after graduation isn’t cheap.
+But recent grads who maintain some of their frugal college habits – like living with roommates and eating on the cheap – can avoid the temptation to charge up a storm.